GSA/digitalcorps.gsa.gov/_fellows/2022/justen-lewis.md

 hometown: Troy, MI
 university: University of Notre Dame
 region: west
-bio_short: Product manager passionate about equity and positive social change.
+bio_short: Product manager passionate about equity and positive social change
 why: "I wanted to leverage my skillset in engineering, technology, and policy through public service to make a difference at scale."
 fun_fact: Justen is a Flintstone (native of Flint, Michigan).
 tags: ['west', '2022','Product_Management']